 A common misunderstanding that the BAR sees on Grievance Day, is the thought that an assessed value of other properties is allowable for use to support the value of your property.
-Please see the below excerpt from form – RP-524-Ins (3/09):
+This is not allowable comparision.

 (If additional explanation or documentation is necessary, please attach)

 - Terms Cash Contract Other (explain)

 - Relationship between seller and purchaser (parent-child, in-laws, siblings, etc.):